Brewers vs. Cubs Player Props Betting Odds

 - Carlos Santana has 28 doubles, 18 home runs, 53 walks and 68 RBI (103 total hits).
 He has stolen six bases.

-- Santana brings an eight-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .282 with three doubles, two home runs, six walks and eight RBI.
+- Santana brings an eight-game streak with at least one hit into this one.
+In his last 10 outings he is hitting .282 with three doubles, two home runs, six walks and eight RBI.

 Santana Recent Games